 Juan's Picks

-Juan is in charge of store operations and helps curate the culture that Horizon is known for.
-He enjoys the classics, mythology and religion but has a varied interest in many subjects.
+Juan is our Chief Operating Officer and helps curate the culture that Horizon is known for.
+He enjoys the classics, mythology, philology and comparative religion .

 Availability: On Our Shelves Now!